ckoutavas/MMM-PiTemp/README.md

 </table>

 # temp.py
-Make sure python3 is installed on your raspberry pi and that you have the following packages installed: `os` and `gpiozero` you can install both packages using `pip3` in the terminal: `pip3 install os; pip3 install gpiozero`
+Make sure python3 is installed on your raspberry pi and that you have the following packages installed: `os` and `gpiozero` you can install both packages using `pip3` in the terminal: `pip3 install os && pip3 install gpiozero`
 If you want to change the temperature at which the pi shuts down then modify the if statement in the temp.py file
 ```
 if cpu_temp < 85: # change to whatever temp you want